mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

 We learned quite a few things, as this was our first endeavour leveraging this many AWS services and being this elastic and responsive.
 Here are a few items, in no particular order...

+- None of this would have been possible without containers.
+If you're not using them yet, start now.
+The stacks are in containers.
+Traefik and the launcher are containers.
+It's containers everywhere.
+That's how you _should_ do cloud.
 - We're now big fans of Terraform.
 We used it setup the base infrastructure and to run several of our tasks.
 - Fargate is awesome for on-demand environments that come and go.
 It's fast.
 It's quick.
 There's no infrastructure to worry about!
 Use it.
 - Using SQS (and an event-driven design) was a great choice!
 If I ever needed to debug something, I could always open the SQS console, send a message manually, see what's in the queue, flush a queue.
 Make sure you setup a dead-letter queue to know when things fail too!